 C treats enumeration members identically to integers.
 So an enumeration member can be used in an integer expression (using its associated value) and an integer can be assigned to an enumeration type object, even if there is no member associated with that value.
 This becomes an issue if an enumeration type object is used to control a switch statement if a switch statement is controlled by a value of type abd, where abd is defined as:

-enum abd {First, Second, Third, Fourth, Fifth, Sixth, Seventh, Eighth}; and the switch statement has eight case clauses, for case First: to case Eighth: then there are two scenarios where the switch may not behave as expected:
+enum abd {First, Second, Third, Fourth, Fifth, Sixth, Seventh, Eighth}; and the switch statement has eight case clauses, for case First: to case Eighth: then there are two scenarios where the switch possibly does not behave as expected:

-the user may expect all possible values to be covered.
+the user expects all possible values to be covered.
 However, if the control expression is a variable assigned Eighth+1, then the code will ‘fall through’, without executing any of the case statements

 the user can address the above issue by providing a default clause.
 However, in the safety domain, it is common practice to provide a default clause even if the code (apparently) can only ever have enumeration member values for the control expression.
 This protects against unexpected corruption of the control variable, say by a buffet overrun.
-However, if the compiler also thinks the control value can only ever be one of the enumeration members, it is permitted to optimize away the default clause, meaning that the expected protection may not exist.
+However, if the compiler also thinks the control value can only ever be one of the enumeration members, it is permitted to optimize away the default clause, in which case the expected protection does not exist.

 If the code has initially been written using the default assignment of values (0..Number of members – 1), and an array is declared with bounds [Last_member + 1], this array has one element for each enumeration type member.
 If maintenance of the code then occurs that modifies the assignment of values, two issues can arise:

-a member may be created that has a value greater than Last_member‘s, so there will be undefined behaviour if this member is used to index the array
+a member is created that has a value greater than Last_member‘s, so there will be undefined behaviour if this member is used to index the array, or

-the values covered by the modified enumeration type members, may not form a continuous sequence from 0 to Number of members –1, with either gaps in the sequence or repeated values.
+the values covered by the modified enumeration type members do not form a continuous sequence from 0 to Number of members –1, with either gaps in the sequence or repeated values.
 If the members are used to initialize and access the array, then some members of the array will remain uninitialized if there are gaps.
 If some final processing is performed on the array, using an integer count from 0 to Number of members –1, again there is likely to be undefined behaviour.
 If there are repeated values, the result is unlikely to be that which was expected.

-6.5.2 Guidance to language users
+6.5.2 Avoidance mechanisms for language users

+To avoid the vulnerability or mitigate its ill effects C software developers can:

-Follow the guidance contained in ISO/IEC TR 24772-1:2019 clause 6.5.5.
+Apply the avoidance mechanisms contained in ISO/IEC 24772-1:2024 6.5.5.

 Create enumeration type declarations following one of the following three formats: